EndPointCorp/end-point-blog/2020/06/24/magento-2-creating-a-custom-theme.html.md

 </page>
 ```

-We can use different formats such as SVG, PNG or JPG.
+We can use different formats such as SVG, PNG, or JPG.
 We can also use a custom width and height for the logo, and set a custom alternate text.

 ### Adding static files (Javascript/CSS/images/fonts)

 All the static files should be located inside the `web` directory.
-Common static files include Javascript files, stylesheets, images and fonts.
+Common static files include Javascript files, stylesheets, images, and fonts.
 The Javascript files should be located at `web/js`, stylesheets at `web/css`, images at `web/images`, and our custom fonts should be located at `web/fonts`.

 All the static files will be published as direct links, without any processing from Magento, at the `pub/static/frontend/EndPoint/MyTheme/en_US` path (the default language is en_US, we can change it for our theme if needed).